Table of Contents

 The New Treatment Model for Addiction

 Holistic treatment emphasizes the interconnectedness within each of us; the mind, body, and spirit alliance that keeps us in harmony and balance.
 The spiritual component can be different for everyone, depending on the individual’s approach to the spiritual aspect of our lives.
-For some, it may mean a closer connection to God, for others it may be an enhanced relationship to the universe or a higher power.
-The mind component represents the powerful connection between our mental state, and any discordant issues, and our overall wellbeing.
+For some, it may mean a closer connection to God, for others it may be an enhanced relationship with the universe or a higher power.
+The mind component represents the powerful connection between our mental state, any discordant issues, and our overall well-being.
 The body component represents the need for sound nutrition to restore the body to renewed health following addiction.

 Types of Holistic Treatments in Women’s Inpatient Rehab

 Some of the more popular holistic and experiential activities offered to women in rehab include: